Preston-under-Scar

+Facilities

 The village is mostly contained in a conservation area that was designated in 1989.
 It is just outside of the Yorkshire Dales National Park due to quarrying and a military firing range which lie just to the north of the village.
 Besides quarrying (which is still ongoing in the modern era) the area was also known for its iron ore and lead industries.
 These were documented as far back as the early 14th century though may have been explored earlier.

 There are remains of the old lead mining industry in the nearby Condenser Wood.
 Some of the old lead processing buildings of Keld Heads Mine are still standing and are now listed buildings, including the peat store that would house a years' worth of peat to be used in smelting lead.
 Various chimneys were built to vent the fumes from the smelting process, but these were quite low in the valley and would cling to the surroundings rather than disperse.
 Because of this, a flue was constructed that extended for 3 km in a northerly direction and fed into a chimney at Cobscar Mill above Preston-under-Scar at 381 m above sea level.